Baby M: Aftermath

-Melissa married Jake Clements in 2011.
-The couple currently reside in London and have a daughter named Henrietta, born in 2018.

 In popular culture

 An ABC Network miniseries, simply titled Baby M, was broadcast in May 1988.
 The miniseries starred JoBeth Williams as Mary Beth Whitehead, John Shea as William, Bruce Weitz as Mary Beth's husband Rick, Robin Strasser as Elizabeth and Dabney Coleman as Gary Skoloff.
 The miniseries received seven Emmy nominations, including Outstanding Miniseries, which it did not win.
 Williams, Shea, Weitz, and Coleman all received nominations for their performances, but only Shea won.
 Williams also was nominated for a Golden Globe for her performance.

 In 1989, Mary Beth Whitehead published her own book about her experiences, A Mother's Story: The Truth About the Baby M Case.

 In 1988, artist Martha Rosler made the video "Born to be Sold: Martha Rosler Reads the Strange Case of Baby M".

-Mary Beth Whitehead is referenced in the Seinfeld episode "The Bottle Deposit", when Jerry's mechanic (played by Brad Garrett) steals Jerry's car after he feels that Jerry isn't caring for it properly.
+Mary Beth Whitehead is referenced in the Seinfeld episode "The Bottle Deposit", when Jerry's mechanic (played by Brad Garrett) steals Jerry's car after he feels that Jerry is not caring for it properly.

-The case is mentioned in Private Life (2018 film).
+The case is mentioned in the 2018 film Private Life.